Protect Yourself and Your Loved Ones

 The best time to get vaccinated is before the end of October.
 Protection from the vaccine occurs within two weeks of vaccination.
 If you don’t get it before the end of October, you can still get vaccinated through the fall, winter, or spring since seasonal flu activity can last through May.

-Children aged 6 months through 8 years of age who have never received a seasonal flu vaccine need two doses of vaccine spaced at least 4 weeks apart.
+Children aged 6 months through 8 years of age (who have never received influenza vaccine or who have not previously received a lifetime total of ≥2 doses) need two doses of vaccine spaced at least 4 weeks apart.
 For individuals 9 years of age and older, only one dose of vaccine is needed each flu season, regardless of vaccine timing.

 - All persons aged 6 months and older should be vaccinated annually.